Good performance reviews work. What’s more, they can help businesses of all sizes achieve results.

 - No more than 5 items.

-- Only identify items that are over and above the core role, nothing about “turning up on time”.
+- Only identify items that are over and above the core role, e.g. sales targets or project deliverables rather than “turning up to work on time”.

 - These are “hard” measures, easy to articulate and measure.